• Reading

 Flower Petal Press

 If you can find the sticky contact paper – hang some on the window (sticky side out) and let your child press petals onto it.
-You may consider making a shape frame with construction paper.
-When all the petals are inside the frame, cover with another piece of contact paper, press to seal, and cut around the outside of the frame.
+You may consider making a shaped frame with construction paper.
+When all the petals are inside the frame, cover it with another piece of contact paper, press to seal, and cut around the outside of the frame.

 Flower Patterning, a math activity for kids